islamicity24/AmazonCity/Scalabale and Higly Available Environment.md

 ## Task 3: Creating a bastion host instance in a public subnet
 In this task, you will create a bastion host in a public subnet.
 In later tasks, you will create an EC2 instance in a private subnet and connect to it from this bastion host.

-10. From the Amazon EC2 console, create an EC2 instance in one of the public subnets of the Lab VPC.
+10. From the **Amazon EC2 console**, create an EC2 instance in one of the public subnets of the Lab VPC.
 It must meet the following criteria:

 - Amazon Machine Image (AMI): Amazon Linux 2 AMI (HVM)